-The TPA0213 is a 2-W mono bridge-tied-load (BTL) amplifier designed to drive speakers with as low as $4-\Omega$ impedance.
-The amplifier can be reconfigured on the fly to drive two stereo single-ended (SE) signals into headphones.
-This makes the device ideal for use in small notebook computers, PDAs, personal digital audio players, anywhere a mono speaker and stereo headphones are required.
-From a 5-V supply, the TPA0213 can deliver 2 W of power into a $4-\Omega$ speaker.
+The TPA0233 is a 2-W mono bridge-tied-load (BTL) amplifier designed to drive speakers with as low as $4-\Omega$ impedance.
+The mono signal is created by summing left and right inputs.
+The amplifier can be reconfigured on the fly to drive two stereo single-ended (SE) signals into head phones.
+This makes the device ideal for use in small notebook computers, PDAs, digital personal audio players, anyplace a mono speaker and stereo headphones are required.
+From a 5-V supply, the TPA0233 deliver 2 W of power into a 4- $\Omega$ speaker.

-The gain of the input stage is set by the user-selected input resistor and a 50-k $\Omega$ internal feedback resistor (AV = - RF/RI).
+The gain of the input stage is set by the user-selected input resistor and a 50-k $\Omega$ internal feedback resistor (AV = - RF/ RI).
 The power stage is internally configured with a gain of -1.25 V/V in SE mode, and -2.5 V/V in BTL mode.
-Thus, the overall gain of the amplifier is -62.5 k $\Omega$ /RI in SE mode and -125 k $\Omega$ /RI in BTL mode.
+Thus, the overall gain of the amplifier is 62.5 k $\Omega$ / RI in SE mode and 125 k $\Omega$ / RI in BTL mode.
+The input terminals are high-impedance CMOS inputs, and can be used as summing nodes.

-The TPA0213 is available in the 10-pin thermally-enhanced MSOP package (DGQ) and operates over an ambient temperature range of -40°C to 85°C.
+The TPA0233 is available in the 10-pin thermally-enhanced MSOP package (DGQ) and operates over an ambient temperature range of $-40^{\circ}$ C to $85^{\circ}$ C.